defsub/takeout/README.md

 streamed directly from S3 using pre-signed time-based URLs.

 Takeout is primarily a music player that also supports radio, movies and podcasts.
-It's not intended to be an replacement to more feature-rich systems like [Plex](https://plex.tv) and [Jellyfin](https://jellyfin.org).
+It's not intended to be a replacement for more feature-rich systems like [Plex](https://plex.tv) and [Jellyfin](https://jellyfin.org).
 Instead, Takeout takes inspiration from these systems and attempts to be a small yet capable system designed around media being stored in the cloud.
 Depending on